aragit/aragit/README.md

 </div>

 ---
-## System Architecture
+## Agentic AI Architecture

-The stack is organized across three composable pillars.
+Agentic AI stack is organized across three composable pillars.
 Each maps to a subset of the full 7-layer architecture documented in [`ARCHITECTURE.md`](./ARCHITECTURE.md).

 | Pillar | Core Layers | Signal Flow |
 |--------|------------|-------------|